naholyr/show-time/README.md

 * That's all folks
 * Lazy?
 If cache was enabled, your previously selected shows will appear first in the list

 All other options (cache, download…) will apply, except `--offline` which is obviously incompatible.
+If cache is enabled, video will be stored in usual place and will be accessible from Offline mode like any other.

+### Movie mode

+show-time will ignore your feed (previously configured or not) and display a search box for movies:

+* Search by title with YTS API (more to come, and sorry for the weird results their engine looks buggy, like 'Doctor St' will return nothing but 'Doctor S' and 'Doctor Strange' will work)
+* Then select quality, subtitles, usual stuff…
+* If cache is enabled it will simply be stored amongst your TV shows

+All other options (cache, download…) will apply, except `--offline` which is obviously incompatible.
+If cache is enabled, video will be stored in usual place and will be accessible from Offline mode like any other.

 ## The cache